-A flame sensor is located on the top of the air gas plenum.
+A flame sensor is located on the left side of the burner support.
 See FIGURE 13.
-The sensor can be removed for service without removing the the burner.
+The sensor is tip protrudes into the flame envelope of the left-most burner.
+The sensor can be removed for service without removing any part of the burners.
 During operation, flame is sensed by current passed through the flame and sensing electrode.
-The control allows the gas valve to remain open as long as flame signal is sensed.
+The SureLight control allows the gas valve to remain open as long as flame signal is sensed.
 To check flame sense signal use the push-button found on the integrated control and go to Field Test Mode.
 The menu will display the flame signal.
 See TABLE 17 for flame signal.